gabrielbarletta/kickstarter-analysis/README.md

 ![Theater_Outcomes_vs_Launch](https://user-images.githubusercontent.com/92552837/138784522-618a4710-f98b-48c7-acdf-416ec7f10d55.png)

 For this analysis, I used data from a sample of 4113 different fundraisers.
 The data was sorted and filtered to meet our client’s needs.
 By using pivot tables, I sorted the data and created a linear graph based on the launch date.
 I performed this analysis to identify the relation between the launch date and the outcomes of the campaigns.

 ### Analysis of Outcomes Based on Goals
 ![Outcomes_vs_Goals](https://user-images.githubusercontent.com/92552837/138784802-21aa2425-6185-4c44-bf24-e62290f009c3.png)

+For this analysis, I created a graph to visualize the percentage of successful, failed and canceled plays in relation to the funding goal amount.

 ### Challenges and Difficulties Encountered